tylerburdsall/combigen/README.md

 ```
 Usage: combigen [options]
    -h             Displays this help message

    -a             Generates every possible combination (use with caution)

    -n <index>     Generate combination at nth index

    -i <input>     Take the given .json file or string as
                   input for the combinations.
                   Example: "{ "foo": [ "a", "b", "c" ], "bar": [ "1", "2" ] }"

    -o <output>    Write out the results to the file name

    -t <type>      Output type (csv or json).
 Defaults to csv

    -r <size>      Generate a random sample of size r from
                   the possible set of combinations

    -d <delimiter> Set the delimiter when displaying combinations (default is ',')

    -k             Display the keys on the first line of output (for .csv)

+   -m <mode>      Specify the mode for combigen to run in,
+                  (p)erformance- or (m)emory-oriented (default is performance)
+                      - p: When generating the combinations the program will store all of the
+                           combinations in RAM before writing to a file/stdout.
+This is
+                           recommended for machines with large amounts of RAM and should
+                           offer performance benefits for incredibly large combination generation
+                      - m: Each combination will be generated and then written to a file/stdout
+                           before continuing to the next generation.
+This is recommended for
+                           with small amounts of RAM when generating large combinations so that
+                           disk space will become the only limiting factor.

    -v             Verbosely display all of the combinations to
                   stdout when generating a subset and an output
                   file has been given